Honda Civic hatchback - Interior & comfort

 The latest Civic has a far less outlandish look than the two-tier setup of the previous model – its more traditional layout is cohesively designed and makes for a pleasant place in which to sit – although newer rivals have the edge on style.
 The Volkswagen Golf, for example, still trumps it for maturity and conservative plushness, but the Civic can now hold its head high in a competitive market.
 Almost every surface is fashioned from high-quality, soft-touch plastics and a sense of logical durability abounds.

-It’s a shame Honda’s seven-inch Connect infotainment system is some way off the competition in terms of outright usability and isn’t standard.
+It’s a shame Honda’s seven-inch Connect infotainment system is some way off the competition in terms of outright usability and isn’t standard - the SEAT Leon gets a standard eight-inch touchscreen, and a 10-inch display from SE Dynamic trim.
 It’s packed with features, though, and you can bypass the fiddly navigation features through Apple CarPlay or Android Auto, and use your smartphone's navigation instead.

 Honda offers most trim levels on the 1.0-litre engine, while the 1.5-litre unit is only available with Sport trim.
 Impressively, all Civics come with Honda’s ‘Sensing’ safety package, which includes autonomous emergency braking and adaptive cruise control – big extras many manufacturers make you pay more for.